Table of Contents

 - Do you want to tell your story chronologically and talk about all points in your life, or do you have one certain point in your life that you want to discuss?

 - Who is going to be your audience; adults, teens, children, or all three?

-Now my point from this whole article is to tell you that if you have a story, you need to tell it and worry about all its antics and details later on.
+Now my point from this whole article is to tell your story that if you have a story, you need to tell your story and worry about all its antics and details later on.
 Your story could inspire many others.

 ” There is something in us, as storytellers and as listeners to stories, that demands the redemptive act, that demands that what falls at least be offered the chance to be restored.
 The reader of today looks for this motion, and rightly so, but what he has forgotten is the cost of it.
 His sense of evil is diluted or lacking altogether, and so he has forgotten the price of restoration.
 When he reads a novel, he wants either his sense tormented or his spirits raised.
 He wants to be transported, instantly, either to mock damnation or a mock innocence.”